zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculation population standard deviation.
+Calculates population standard deviation.

 **Parameter description**:

 -   expr: Double type.
-    -    If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and involved in operation.
-If it is another data type, an exception is indicated.
+    -    If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and is counted in the operation.
+If it is another data type, an exception is thrown.
-    -   If the input value is ‘NULL’, this row is ignored.
+    -   If the input value is ‘NULL’, this row is excluded.
-    -   If the keyword ‘distinct’ is specified, it indicates calculating the population standard deviation of unique value.
+    -   If the keyword ‘distinct’ is specified, it indicates calculating the population standard deviation of the unique value.
--   partition by \[col1, col2..\]: specified columns to use window function.
+-   partition by \[col1, col2..\]: Specifies columns to use window function.
--   order by col1\[asc|desc\], col2\[asc|desc\]:  if ‘order by’ clause is not specified, return the population standard deviation in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and return the population standard deviation from start row to current row in current window.
+-   order by col1\[asc|desc\], col2\[asc|desc\]: If ‘order by’ clause is not specified, return the population standard deviation in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and return the population standard deviation from start row to current row in the current window.

 **Return value**: